 10:30 Sunday School

-The Southern District Sunday School Congress is scheduled for May 8-9, 2015.
-Host: Shady Grove AME Church, Georgetown, Reverend Sonjia Rivers, Pastor
+Southern District Sunday School Congress is Friday, May 8- Saturday, May 9, 2015.
+Saint Stephen AME Church, Georgetown, Georgia, Reverend Sonjia Rivers, Pastor

-Rossie “Bobbie” Scott, Willie Hopkins, Mary Hill, Mattie Moore, Gladys “Sallie” Moore, Arverna Porter, Arletha Gonzalez, Doris Barber, Shelia Smith, Willie B. Smith, Sr., Jeffery Williams, Robert Leonard, Sr., and Ronald Moore
+Rossie “Bobbie” Scott, Willie Hopkins, Mary Hill, Mattie Moore, Larry Reynolds, Gladys “Sallie” Moore, Arverna Porter, Arletha Gonzalez, Doris Barber, Shelia Smith, Willie B. Smith, Sr., Jeffery Williams, Debra Brannon, Robert Leonard, Sr., and Ronald Moore

 Pastors and Ministers